Table of contents:

 Send Your Message at the Right Time

-In fact, the slowest times for LinkedIn are between 10 PM-6 AM over the weekend (between Friday night and before Monday morning).
+The slowest times for LinkedIn are between 10 PM-6 AM over the weekend (between Friday night and before Monday morning).
 Peak times are 12 PM and between 5-6 PM.
 These are the golden hours to send your LinkedIn connection message.

 Show (and Provide) Value

-You can show your value by giving your recipient something of value, such as an article or video tutorial, or a sample of your work.
+You can show your value by giving your recipient something of value, such as an article video tutorial, or a sample of your work.
 For example, if you want to connect with someone in your field of work, find a blog post or article about a relevant topic they might be interested in.

 Then, send it to your recipient with the message.
 For example,

-I noticed that you’re looking for new clients for your business, so I thought that we should get to know each other better.
+I noticed you’re looking for new clients for your business, so I thought we should get to know each other better.
 My name is [name], and I was in the exact spot until I found this article [provide the link to the article].
 Please let me know if you find it useful.